juanem-ar/book-manager/README.md

-# reservation-manager
+# book-manager
-A reservation manager created with spring boot.
+A book manager created with spring boot.